STRT-Official/Ketta-Official/README.md

 # Ketta ..Yet another virtual assistant

-Dear devlopers,
+Dear developers,
-              <p>This is a public stable release of this assistant, but you may face some bugs or problems.</p>
+              <p>This is not a public stable release, so you may face some bugs.</p>

 # Installation

-Important note!!! : This build only works on linux(preferably arch linux) but we will soon port it to other OSes (windows is in progress, almost completed!!) as well.
-Also installing Ketta may take a while.
+Important note!!! : This build only works on linux(preferably arch) but we will soon port it to other OSes (windows is in progress, almost completed!!) as well.
+Installing Ketta may take a while.

-Requiremets : wget, unzip(this is mosly preinstalled in all linux) and docker(if you want to do speech syntheses)
+Requiremets : wget, unzip(this is mosly preinstalled in all linux distros) and docker(if you want to do speech syntheses)

 `git clone https://github.com/STRT-Official/Ketta-Official`